QuantumUser4/QuantumUser4/README.md

 ## Hi! 👋🏼

 ## About Me: 🙋🏼
-I'm QuantumUser4, the creator of LogicAI, a revolutionary application that brings artificial intelligence to solve complex logical problems.
+I'm QuantumUser4, the creator of LogicAI, a revolutionary application that takes artificial intelligence to ever higher levels! 🚀